-- The Common Application and St. Olaf Supplement: The St. Olaf application for admission is comprised of the Common Application and a Supplement form specific to St. Olaf College.
-Both are available online on The Common Application website.
-You may also download the St. Olaf Common Application Supplement .
-(Music students must complete an additional application, which can be found at: http://www.stolaf.edu/music/musicadm/).
+- The Common Application: The St. Olaf application for admission is comprised of the Common Application available online at The Common Application website.
+Music students must complete an additional application, which can be found at: http://www.stolaf.edu/music/musicadm/).

-- The School Report and your transcript: Download the School Report Form from the Common Application website, submit it to your counselor, and request that they send the report and your transcript to St. Olaf by the application deadline.
+- The School Report and your transcript: Request that your high school counselor send the School Report and your transcript to St. Olaf by the application deadline.

-- Academic Recommendation(s): A second letter is also required, and may come from a teacher, guidance counselor, or music teacher.
+- Academic Recommendation(s): A second letter is also required for applicants desiring serious consideration for scholarships, and encouraged for all applicants.
+It may come from a teacher, guidance counselor, or music teacher.
 While additional recommendations are not required, students are welcome to submit additional letters from pastors or other worship leaders, coaches, employers, or others who know them well.

 - ACT and/or SAT scores: If your ACT and/or SAT scores are on your official high school transcript (sent from your high school), they will be considered official.
 If they are not on your transcript, you must have the score(s) sent directly from the testing center.

-- The Early Decision Agreement Form (IF you are applying Early Decision!): To apply Early Decision, download and submit the Early Decision Agreement form by November 15 or January 15.
+- The Early Decision Agreement Form (IF you are applying Early Decision!): To apply Early Decision, submit the Early Decision Agreement form by November 15 or January 1.

 If you have questions about the application process, please contact your admissions officer.
 If you are experiencing technical difficulty with the online Common Application, you can find a list of frequently asked questions as well as technical support contact information here.